Once you become a franchisee and part of a franchise organization, what are your roles and responsibilities?

 Also, you will need to be able to communicate effectively with your customers, employees, vendors, and other business contacts.

-In your role as franchisee, you should be prepared to wear many hats.
-In operating the business, you will most likely have to manage all the daily operations involved in operating a business, including ordering supplies, meeting with customers and vendors, preparing payroll, resolving discrepancies, etc. These are just a few of your "sub-roles" depending on the type of business you are running.
-It is essential to be able to organize all of your responsibilities so that everything gets done accurately and in a timely manner.
+Prepare to wear many hats in your role as a franchisee.
+In operating the business, you will most likely have to manage all of the business's daily operations, including ordering supplies, meeting with customers and vendors, preparing payroll, resolving discrepancies, etc. These are just a few of your "sub-roles" depending on the type of business you are running.
+It is essential to be able to organize your responsibilities so that everything gets done accurately and in a timely manner.

 In conclusion, as long as you understand your role as a franchisee and make every effort to carry it out thoroughly, you should be able to manage a successful franchise.